-Figure 30 - Growth in electricity demand from fuel switching pathways (unconfirmed RETA sites).
+Figure 30 - New electricity demand from fuel switching pathways (unconfirmed RETA sites).
 Source: EECA

-Figure 30 shows that the use of MACs to simulate decision making accelerates unconfirmed projects, the largest of which is Fonterra Takaka (~30GWh) which, in a Centric world, would not be switched until 2036, whereas the MAC criteria see it convert to electricity in 2024.
+Figure 30 shows that the use of MACs to simulate decision making accelerates unconfirmed projects most of which, in an Electricity Centric world, would not be switched until 2036.